Eurasian sparrowhawk: Description

-A study, using stuffed bird models, found that small birds are less likely to approach common cuckoos (a brood parasite) which have barred underparts like the Eurasian sparrowhawk.
+A study using stuffed bird models found that small birds are less likely to approach common cuckoos (a brood parasite), which have barred underparts like the Eurasian sparrowhawk.
 Eurasian reed warblers were found to be more aggressive to cuckoos which looked less hawk-like, meaning that the resemblance to the hawk (mimicry) helps the cuckoo to access the nests of potential hosts.

-The Eurasian sparrowhawk's small bill is used for plucking feathers and pulling prey apart, rather than killing or cutting.
+The Eurasian sparrowhawk's small bill is used for plucking feathers and pulling prey apart rather than killing or cutting.
 Its long legs and toes are an adaptation for catching and eating birds.
-The outer toe is "fairly long and slender"; the inner toe and back toe are relatively short and thick.
-The middle toe is very long and can be used to grasp objects, while a protuberance on the underside of the toe means that the digit can be closed without leaving a gap, which helps with gripping.
+The outer toe is fairly long and slender; the inner toe and back toe are relatively short and thick.
+The middle toe is very long and can be used to grasp objects, and a protuberance on the underside of the toe means that the digit can be closed without leaving a gap, which helps with gripping.

-The flight is a characteristic "flap-flap-glide", with the glide creating an undulating pattern.
+The flight is a characteristic flap-flap-glide, with the glide creating an undulating pattern.
 This species is similar in size to the Levant sparrowhawk, but larger than the shikra (the calls are however different); the male is only slightly larger than the merlin.
-Because of the overlap in sizes, the female can be confused with the similarly-sized male northern goshawk, but lacks the bulk of that species.
+Because of the overlap in sizes, the female can be confused with the similarly sized male Eurasian Goshawk, but lacks the bulk of that species.
 Eurasian sparrowhawks are smaller, more slender and have shorter wings, a square-ended tail and fly with faster wingbeats.
 A confusion species in China is the besra, although A. n. melaschistos is considerably larger.

 In Great Britain, Eurasian sparrowhawks living further north are bigger than their more southerly counterparts, with wing length (the most reliable indicator of body size) increasing by an average of 0.86 mm in males, and 0.75 mm in females, for each degree further north.